 BEFORE YOU BUY

 Broadly speaking there are two basic types of motorcycle glove: road and racing.
 Road gloves tend to be short (though like everything else in motorcycling this is a personal decision), whilst Race gloves need to be longer, gauntlet-style gloves to cover the cuffs and go over your leathers.
-Race gloves also need to be constructed of leather, whilst textile is a long popular feature in road gloves.
+Race gloves also need to be constructed of leather, whilst textile is a long-popular feature in road gloves.

 Textile fabrics can range wildly from very basic nylons to high-tech abrasion materials like Superfabric.
-This is popular as a very strong abrasion resistant panel, but be careful if your gloves have this in them - you wouldn't be the first to render a visor useless as you wipe the rain off or to scratch your paintwork with what seems like a gentle rub.
-Neoprene, Lycra and other stretch materials help with fit, and comfort and breathability too and so are often found along the fingers.
+This is popular as a very strong abrasion-resistant panel, but be careful if your gloves have this in them - you wouldn't be the first to render a visor useless as you wipe the rain off or to scratch your paintwork with what seems like a gentle rub.
+Neoprene, Lycra and other stretch materials help with fit, and comfort and breathability too and so are often found along with the fingers.

 Hard knuckle protection was originally developed for track situations where the knuckles can become trapped between the ‘bike and track in low side mishaps, but this is now seen as an almost compulsory feature by many road riders.

-As a general rule of thumb hard palm sliders are more useful on the road than hard knuckles as they have been developed in an attempt to prevent jolting of the wrists by providing a near friction free opportunity for your hands to slide away quickly in the event of tarmac contact which can help prevent injuries to the Scaphoid and other bits of the wrist.
+As a general rule of thumb. hard palm sliders are more useful on the road than hard knuckles as they have been developed in an attempt to prevent jolting of the wrists by providing a near friction-free opportunity for your hands to slide away quickly in the event of tarmac contact which can help prevent injuries to the Scaphoid and other bits of the wrist.
 They have also been shown to help prevent collar bone injuries.

 There’s also another consideration if you’re planning to venture further afield because since 2017 it is against the law in France to ride any motorcycle or scooter without CE certified gloves.
 Passengers also have to wear gloves on a motorcycle.
 This is a France only rule and is not part of the PPE initiative being forced on to other motorcycle clothing.
 Confused?
 You should try working here.